Welcome to the Social and Behavioral Sciences Institutional Review Board (SBS IRB) at the University of Chicago.

 IRB Application Review Process:

-Protection of Human Subjects Training Requirements:
+Human Subjects Protection Training Requirements:

-Using IRB-AURA online system for IRB Applications:
+Using AURA-IRB online system for IRB Applications:

-Our online comprehensive system for IRB applications is called AURA-IRB (Automated University Research Administration).
+The online comprehensive system for IRB applications is called AURA-IRB (Automated University Research Administration).
 Visit: http://aura.uchicago.edu